-Based on current operating plans, we believe the approximately \$34.5 million of cash on hand will be sufficient to fund our operations through completion of the INDIGO-1 Phase2b study in 2018, the initiation of our Phase 3 program in dyslipidemia in the second half of 2018 and the completion of the two NASH/NAFLD Phase 2a studies in the first half of 2019.
+Based on current operating plans, we believe the approximately \$28.0 million of cash on hand, will be sufficient to fund our operations into the fourth quarter of 2019.
 The development of gemcabene is subject to numerous uncertainties, and we have based these estimates on assumptions that may prove to be substantially different than we currently anticipate and could use our cash resources sooner than we expect.
 Additionally, the process of advancing early-stage product candidates and testing product candidates in clinical trials is costly, and the timing of progress in these clinical trials is uncertain.
 Our ability to successfully transition to profitability will be dependent upon achieving a level of product sales adequate to support our cost structure.
 We cannot assure that we will ever be profitable or generate positive cash flow from operating activities.